 - 3.1.15 Questions are also raised whether Cable TV operators can provide IPTV services without violating provisions of clause number 4(A) 6 of Cable television Network (Regulation) Act 1995.
-In order to bring clarity it is important to deliberate the issue. - 3.1.16 Generally, the cable TV operators provide live feed of all the channels up to subscriber premises and subscribers can select the required channel in addressable mode.
+In order to bring clarity it is important to deliberate the issue. - 3.1.16 Generally, the cable TV operators provide live feed of the broadcast channels up to subscriber premises and subscribers can select the required channel in addressable mode.
 Internet protocol is not necessary for this type of service which is being provided at present.
 Further in this case no modifications in the contents are permitted/ possible.
-L Cable television operators already have a functioning television service distribution system in place, and the implementation of IPTV would require new investments even to provide the existing TV channels to the customers.
-In case the cable operators want to provide Video on demand (VoD), time shifted TV, and other interactive services, then only they may build IPTV setup.
-The provision of TV signals using Internet Protocol on cable network is not prohibited.
-Any cable operator, if so desires can always provide Cable TV Service using Internet Protocol in his network without requiring any telecom license, as his registration under "Cable Television Network (Regulation) Act 1995" permits him to provide cable TV service but does not regulate the technology for providing such services.
-Also, as discussed in chapter 3, a cable operator providing IPTV service is capable to provide Free-to-Air channels without STB, which will fulfill the condition 4(A) of Cable TV Act.
+Cable television operators already have a functioning television service distribution system in place, and the implementation of IPTV would require new investments even to provide the existing TV channels to the customers in terms of network up gradation cost and at head end.
+Cable operators can give different value added services over their existing network.
+In case the cable operators want to provide real time Video on demand (VoD), time shifted TV, etc then only they may build IPTV setup.
+The definition of cable television network in clause 3.1.4 clearly define any system consisting of a set of closed transmission paths and associated signal generation, control and distribution equipment, designed to provide cable service for reception by multiple subscribers.
+It does not put any restriction on use of any technology.
+Therefore, the provision of broadcast television signals using Internet Protocol on cable network is not prohibited.
+Any cable operator, if so desires can always provide Cable TV Service using Internet Protocol in his network without requiring any telecom license, as his registration under "Cable Television Network (Regulation) Act 1995" permits him to provide cable TV service but does not restricts the technology for providing such services.
+Also, as discussed in chapter 3, a cable operator providing IPTV service is capable to provide Free-to-Air channels also without STB, which will fulfill the condition 4(A)(6) of Cable TV Act.
 Therefore Cable TV operator can provide IPTV services without requiring any additional license.
+However, if any cable TV operator provides IPTV service using telecom resources of a telecom service provider on stand alone basis i.e resources are not shared for providing telecom service, then it shall be treated as stand alone service provided by cable TV operator.
+It may be reiterated here that sharing of only passive infrastructure is permitted as per the licensing conditions of UASL.

-3.1.17 Concerns have also been raised whether cable TV operators who wish to provide IPTV service will violate the provisions of clause 9 of Cable Television Networks (Regulation) Act 1995?
+3.1.17 Concerns have also been raised whether cable TV operators who wish to provide IPTV service will violate the provisions of clause 9 of Cable Television Networks (Regulation) Act 1995.
 The clause is reproduced below for quick reference: